JuliaPackaging/BinaryBuilder.jl/docs/src/jll.md

 [`run`](https://docs.julialang.org/en/v1/base/base/#Base.run).

-The former form is only available when using Julia v1.6, but should be preferable going forward, as it is thread-safe and generally more flexible.
+The former form is only available when using Julia v1.6, but should be preferred going forward, as it is thread-safe and generally more flexible.

 A common point of confusion about `ExecutableProduct`s in JLL packages is why these function wrappers are needed: while in principle you could run the